A Kontsevich integral of order 1: The integral for paths of Morse knots

 The integral is then defined over $\Pi$ by the formula

-Note that a version of $16$T, $28$T and $\4$T relations can be naturally defined on $V$-diagrams based on $n$ strands, in a way that is compatible with the operation of connecting the strands from $1$ to $n$ into a single line.
+A version of $16$T, $28$T and $\4$T relations can be naturally defined on $V$-diagrams based on $n$ strands like the $4$T relation from Figure~\ref{pic:4Tbraid}, consistently with the operation of connecting the strands from $1$ to $n$ into a single line.